 Α ALPHA Al-fa N NOVEMBER No-VEM-ber

-в BRAVO BRAH-voh 0 OSCAR OSS-cah
+В BRAVO BRAH-voh 0 OSCAR OSS-cah

 С CHARLIE CHAR-lee Р PAPA Pah-PAH

-D DELTA DEL-tah Q QUEBEC Key-BECK
+D DELTA DEL-tah Q QUBEC Key-BECK

-Е ECHO ECK-oh R ROMEO ROH-me-OH
+E ECHO ECK-oh R ROMEO ROH-me-OH

-F FOXTROT FOKS-trot S SIERRA See-AIR-rah
+F FOXTROT FOKS-trot s SIERRA See-AIR-rah

-G GOLF Golf т TANGO TANG-go
+G GOLF Golf Т TANGO TANG-go

-н HOTEL Hoh-TELL U UNIFORM YOU-nee-form
+Н HOTEL Hoh-TELL U UNIFORM YOU-nee-form

-I INDIA IN-dee-ah v VICTOR VIC-tah
+I INDIA IN-dee-ah V VICTOR VIC-tah

 J JULIETT JEW-lee- w WHISKEY WISS-key

-к KILO ETT x X-RAY ECKS-ray
+K KILO ETT X X-RAY ECKS-ray

 L LIMA KEE-low Y YANKEE YANG-key

-М MIKE LEE-mah Z ZULU ZOO-loo
+M MIKE LEE-mah Z ZULU ZOO-loo

-4.7 Radio Communications Procedures
+4.8 Radio Communications Procedures

-- 4.7.1 All personnel and vehicle operators must be conversant with current communication procedures and obtain permission from Owen Roberts Tower before entering the airside manoeuvring area (taxiway, runway, including runway strip) or crossing the end of a runway using the airport perimeter road.
-The following communications techniques and phraseology will assist in ensuring that radio communications are clearly understood. - a) Before transmitting, check that the receiver volume is set at the optimum level and listen out on the frequency to be used to ensure that there will be no interference with a transmission from another operator.

-- b) Be familiar with microphone operating techniques and do not turn your head away from it whilst talking or vary the distance between it and your mouth.
+- 4.8.1 All personnel and vehicle operators must be conversant with current communication procedures and obtain permission from Brac Tower before entering the airside manoeuvring area (taxiway, runway, including runway strip).
+Drivers must inspect and secure all loose items on vehicles so that these do not become potential FOD while operating on the airside.
+The following communications techniques and phraseology will assist in ensuring that radio communications are clearly understood. - a) Before transmitting, check that the receiver volume is set at the optimum level and listen out on the frequency to be used to ensure that there will be no interference with a transmission from another operator. - b) Be familiar with microphone operating techniques and do not turn your head away from it whilst talking or vary the distance between it and your mouth.
 Severe distortion of speech may arise from: - i.
 Talking too close to the microphone; or - ii.
-Touching the microphone with the lips. - c) Use a normal conversation tone, speak clearly and distinctly. - d) Maintain an even rate of speech.
+Touching the microphone with the lips.

+- c) Use a normal conversation tone, speak clearly and distinctly. - d) Maintain an even rate of speech.
 When it is known that the message will be written down by the recipients, speak at a slightly slower rate. - e) Maintain the speaking volume at a constant level.
-A slight pause before and after numbers will assist in making them easier to understand. - f) Avoid using hesitation sounds such as 'er' and excessive use of courtesies and entering into non-operational conversations. - g) Depress the transmit switch fully before speaking and do not release it until the message is complete.
+A slight pause before and after numbers will assist in making them easier to understand. - f) Avoid using hesitation sounds such as 'er' and excessive use of courtesies and entering non-operational conversations. - g) Depress the transmit switch fully before speaking and do not release it until the message is complete.
 This will ensure that the entire message is transmitted.
 However, do not depress transmit switch until ready to speak. - h) Be aware that the mother tongue of the person receiving the message may not be English.
 Therefore, speak clearly and use standard words and phrases wherever possible. - i) One of the most irritating and potentially dangerous situations in radio communications is a 'stuck' microphone button.
 Operators should always ensure that the button is released after a transmission and the microphone placed in an appropriate place that will ensure that it will not inadvertently be switched on. - j) After a call has been made, a period of at least 10 seconds should elapse before a second call is made.
-This should eliminate unnecessary transmissions while the receiving station is getting ready to reply to the initial call. - k) Contact Owen Roberts Tower on CIAA radio channel 2.
-Before communicating (talking) make sure no one else is communicating on radio channel 2 (no other communications is in progress), say who you are calling and who you are.
+This should eliminate unnecessary transmissions while the receiving station is getting ready to reply to the initial call. - k) Contact Brac Tower on CIAA radio channel CYB 2.
+Before communicating (talking) make sure no one else is communicating on radio channel CYB 2 (no other communications is in progress), say who you are calling and who you are.
 For example: - i.
 Identify the unit you are calling and say who you are:

-Driver: "Owen Roberts Tower, Operations"
+Driver: "Brac Tower, Operations"

-Driver: "Owen Roberts, Ranger One (security)"
+Driver: "Brac Tower, Security"

 ii.
-If Owen Roberts Tower is too busy the controller will reply "STANDBY".
+If Brac Tower is too busy the controller will reply "STANDBY".
 This means that the driver should wait until the controller calls back.

-Owen Roberts Tower: "Operations, Owen Roberts Tower, Standby"
+Brac Tower: "Operations, Brac Tower, Standby"